MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 Auto Release can be enabled in three different ways:

-- Teams Admin Center
+- Microsoft Teams admin center
 - Teams panel device
 - PowerShell cmdlet

 > [!NOTE]
-> It can take up to 48 hours for any adjustment to the settings of this feature to sync to the backend regardless of where you adjusted the settings (on the device, Teams admin center, or PowerShell).
+> It can take up to 48 hours for any adjustment to the settings of this feature to sync to the backend regardless of where you adjusted the settings (on the device, Microsoft Teams admin center, or PowerShell).
 Ensure that you adjust the settings when there are no meetings scheduled within the next 48 hours.

-### Teams admin center
+### Microsoft Teams admin center

 You can turn on this feature in Teams admin center under **Teams devices** > **Panels** > **Configuration profiles** > turn on **Release room if no one checks in** and set **Release after** > assign the profile.